xtmtd/Phylogenomics/basal_hexapods/README.md

-## A new story of four Hexapoda classes: Protura as the sister to all other hexapods
+## A new story of four Hexapoda classes: Protura as the sister group to all other hexapods